Posysaev/BADERvsOS/README.md

 # BADERvsOS
 Explore trend between Bader charges and oxidation states for binaries with AFLOW database and Python.
-File 'Full_for_SV_and_MV.csv' includes final data set used in article ...
+File 'Full_for_SV_and_MV.csv' includes final data set used in the article ...

-quick_check.py can be used to analyses trends between OS and Bader charges.
-It is very first version and it needs a lot of work to be usable for wider community.
+quick_check.py can be used to analyze trends between OS and Bader charges.
+It is very first version and it needs a lot of work to be used for a wider community.

 Needed libraries: pandas, requests, re, matplotlib, mendeleev